Using Prague Prague Park and Ride Facilities (and other overnight parking options)

-Press the button on the machine that says “20Kc”.
+For any Prague P&R except Holesovice and Congress Centre press the button on the machine that says “50Kc” (for Holesovice and Congress Centre it will be a “CZK100” button).
 Press the button marked “Vydej” (which means enter).
 Insert the ticket with the magnetic stripe (magnetic strip down) into the small blue machine that will have “Vlozte listek” or something similar on it’s display i.e. insert ticket.
 This smaller machine will be separate to the larger ticket machine.
 If the ticket is accepted OK then you will now be asked to deposit the requested money into the ticket machine.
 After the money is inserted you will get two paper tickets from the machine which you’ll see most people will leave behind.
 You should keep them as a receipt even though your parking card has been time stamped.
 You must keep the original magnetic stripe card for your exit from the car park.

-If you make a mistake i.e you press a button of greater value than 20Kc you can press the button marked Storno/Cancel at any time.
+If you make a mistake you can press the button marked Storno/Cancel at any time.
 Once the card is stamped i.e. you’ve paid, you must leave the car park before it closes that night.

 Leaving after staying OVERNIGHT

 For this option you do not use the ticket machine as you have to pay the guy in the booth (Dispecnik).
 You will be charged the night fee plus the day fee for each period that you have stayed i.e. at present at Chodov for two nights it would be 2×100 plus 3×50 i.e. 350Kc.
 My advice is to have the right money ready to pay and he will expect you to give him your type of car and registration number as he has a list of overnight stayers (Vauxhall drivers note, he knows it as an Opel) or just point to it on his list.
 The booth guy will validate the ticket and give it back to you.
 You can leave your car up to 14 days without issues.